Tour Venice’s Hidden Wine Bars with an Insider

 Of course the tour starts with gelato, because even if you are going to snack on savory bites and sip wine, what is an afternoon without gelato?
-Her choice is Quanto Basta, which from the outside looks like it may not be artigianale, and in the inside with the neon lights, pizza to-go and kebabs—you may think to turn around and leave.
+This particular gelateria from the outside looks like it may not be artigianale, and inside with the neon lights, pizza to-go and kebabs—you may think to turn around and leave.
 Once you taste the deep, dark cioccolato, it is undeniable that this little takeaway joint bests most of the gelaterias in town.
-Quanto Basta, Cannaregio 148 (near Santa Lucia station); quantobastavenezia.com

-At Al Timon is where you get your first introduction to the bacari and where Venetians often are lingering outside until they open.
+Then you’ll get your first introduction to the bacari and where Venetians often are lingering outside waiting for the doors to open.
 There they grab a glass and stand around the bar, sit at the long wood tables or spill outside along the rio della Misericordia.
 Monica does all the ordering so you don’t have to worry (non-adventurous eaters can select their own), but be sure to taste both red and white vino.
 Al Timon, Fondamenta Ormesini, Cannaregio 2754-30121

-El Sbarlefo is where you will find jovial old Italian men crowding the bar in the early evening.
-Peruse the array of cicchetti on display and then huddle up to the narrow marble counter and you will likely strike up a conversation with one of the locals.
-El Sbarlefo, Salizada del Pistor, Cannaregio 4556
+Her next stop is where you will find jovial old Italian men crowding the bar in the early evening.
+Peruse the array of cicchetti on display (stuffed squid for one) and then huddle up to the narrow marble counter and you will likely strike up a conversation with one of the locals.

 No more teasers.
 Expect a few more stops on the tour and endless versions of cicchetti to eat.
 Along the rest of the route Monica points out bits of Venice’s history and many other bacari for you to visit during the remaining days in Venice.

-Bitesee Tip: Some bacari will calcuate your bill (conto) based on the number of toothpicks from your cicchetti, so be sure to hang on to them.
+Bitesee Tip: Some bacari calcuate the bill based on the number of toothpicks from your cicchetti, so be sure to hang on to them.

 Cost: € 35.00 per person, does not include cost of food and drinks